ucabxy7/COMPM080-Tutorials-2020/course_work_1/README.md

 Give a point set, its bounding box can be defined by the maximum and the minimum coordinates.
 This step is used to add meaningful noises since the coordinate of a mesh is not always aligned with the real world metric (so 0.1 in M2's space can be 0.1 cm/0.1 meters or 0.1 X depends on how M2 is created)

 7. what is normal shading:
 Normal shading : points colored based on their normals being mapped to rgb.
-It can be changing vertices color using normal vectors as normal vectors have value range in [0,1]. e.g.
+It can be changing vertices color using normal vectors. e.g.
 ![Image](/course_work_1/imgs/nv_shading.png)